David King (Dead by Daylight): Creation and character development

+Promotion and reception

 In February 2018, as part of the Howling Grounds event celebrating the Chinese New Year, players could unlock a special outfit for David.
 The Archive Tome V event, which commemorated Halloween 2020, offered the "Ruffian" outfit for David, which is available exclusively in the Rift.
 In November 2020, David appeared in the cinematic trailer of the A Binding of Kin DLC, which introduced Élodie Rakoto as a Survivor and the Twins as a new Killer.

-Reception

-Character and gameplay

-Analyzing David's class perks as a playable character, Rich McCormick from Rock, Paper, Shotgun described him as a "pseudo-tank designed to rescue teammates".
+Analyzing David's class perks as a playable character, Rich McCormick from Rock Paper Shotgun described him as a "pseudo-tank designed to rescue teammates".
 His abilities make him tougher than most other Survivors, which enables players to run interference to distract Killers while their teammates who control less durable characters can concentrate on repairing generators.
 His colleague Fraser Brown described David as a "surprisingly good team player" in spite of his backstory and attitude.
 Comic Book Resources described David as one of the game's best Survivors, particularly for his Dead Hard and We're Gonna Live Forever perks, the latter being singled out for allowing players to receive an extra percentage of Bloodpoints until this feature was removed from the perk in 2022.
 Maria Meluso of Screen Rant also highlighted We're Gonna Live Forever as one of the two most important in the game for players that want to maximine the amount of Bloodpoints they receive.
 Also writing for Screen Rant, Brooke Paulding similarly praised David as one of the best Survivor in Dead by Daylight.
 She described him as unique amongst the game's Survivors as, rather than prioritising escaping from chases or repairing generators, his perks are best suited to remain in chases for as long as possible and keep the Killer away from fellow Survivors.

 TheGamer's Noah Smith described David as one of the best Survivor for new players to use, though he warned against using the perk No Mither, given how difficult it makes the game.
 Both Devon Ledohowski and Yesh Nair of Dot Esports highlighted Dead Hard as one of the best or useful perks available for Survivors.
 According to statistics gathered by Behaviour Interactive from July 2017 to May 2021, Dead Hard is the third most commonly used Survivor perk, after Claudette Morel's Self Care and Bill Overbeck's Borrowed Time.
 In addition, Behaviour revealed in April 2022 that David occupies "a comfortable top 10 position" when it comes to being chosen by players.